robertwgehl/robertwgehl.github.io/_posts/2025-03-05-standardsWar.md

 ## What's IFTAS?

 What is (or was) IFTAS?
-IFTAS is the Independent Fediverse Trust and Safety organization, a non-profit that was inspired by the 2022/2023 influx of people into the fediverse after Elon Musk purchased Twitter.
+IFTAS is the Independent Federated Trust and Safety organization,* a non-profit that was inspired by the 2022/2023 influx of people into the fediverse after Elon Musk purchased Twitter.
 As they wrote in an [introductory blog post](https://web.archive.org/web/20230816114557/https://about.iftas.org/2023/08/09/iftas-federated-trust-and-safety/), "More and more people were joining [Mastodon and the fediverse], and more and more people were wondering 'if this keeps growing, how does moderation scale?'"

 IFTAS's founder, [Jaz-Michael King](https://jaz.co.uk/), successfully raised initial funds to bring the organization online.
 The organization ran fediverse moderator needs surveys and later developed a space for moderators to share knowledge (IFTAS Connect) as well as various blocklists that fediverse admins could import.